MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow could exacerbate pre-existing conditions when used improperly, meaning it has the potential to worsen existing health issues.
 The main constituents responsible for this side effect in Yarrow include alkaloids, flavonoids, tannins, and volatile oils.
 Alkaloids such as achilleine and tannins possess properties that might cause adverse reactions in individuals with certain health conditions, especially when consumed in high quantities or in sensitive individuals.

-yarrow's ability to exacerbate pre-existing conditions can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to exacerbate pre-existing conditions can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow Could Exacerbate Pre-Existing Conditions](/images/achillea-millefolium-medicine-side-effects-could-exacerbate-pre-existing-conditions.jpg "Yarrow Could Exacerbate Pre-Existing Conditions")